DanielleFiene/Tea/README.md

 # Tea
-First project to build from scratch, a Codecademy assignment
+First project to build from scratch, a Codecademy assignment using HTML5 and CSS3